 M – Music.

-Music is a gift-like a salve for our wounds and scars.
-If I were a doctor, I would prescribe it to everyone for daily use.
+Music is a gift-it’s like a salve for our wounds and scars.
+If I were a doctor, I would prescribe it to everyone daily.

-When we are tired and weary from our busy and sometimes chaotic existence- Music can soothe and uplift and transport- it can speak to us when we can’t or won’t hear anything else.
+When we are tired and weary from our busy and sometimes chaotic existence- Music can soothe and uplift and transport us- it can speak to us when we can’t or won’t hear anything else.

-When we are lost, we can find our way back home through the melodies and harmonies- and the lyrics.
+When lost, we can find our way home through the melodies and harmonies- and the lyrics.